LCP2022/FL2023/Readme.md

 ## Equipment
 - Laptop
 - R pi

 ### Checklist
-- [ ] Example of Federating learning
+- [x] Example of Federating learning
+- [ ] Showing that it using weight and pass to another machine to train
+- [ ] Centralised and decentralised

+### Use for link